breyerjs/jacksonbreyer/posts/from-english-major-to-software-engineer.md

 In the end, I managed to scrape out a hard-won B+.
 And boy was I relieved.
 I won't say it fully alleviated my imposter syndrome, but it was a good start.

-There were high points too, like the few Computational Linguistics classes I managed to sneak in.
+There were high points too, like the Computational Linguistics classes I took.
 I've rarely had so much fun being challenged intellectually.
 Finally I was back to diagramming sentences, but now the computer did it for me.

 #### Internship